 Anyway, always melt your butter over low heat, whisk in your flour, and stir until there are no lumps before moving on to the next step.

 Green tip: For all of the millions of tons of food waste that occurs in the U.S. annually, it is estimated that 50% of waste happens at home.
 Flour has an average shelf life of 8 months, and the great news is, you can freeze it!

 Stick it in the freezer in an airtight container and extend the life of your flour another 6 months to a year!

 Patience Is A Virtue…

 In life and in mac-n-cheese.
-The recipe calls for 1/2 cup – 1 cup half & half because depending on your heat, you may need to add extra liquid to achieve the perfect consistency.
+The recipe calls for 1/2 cup to 1 cup half & half because, depending on your heat, you may need to add extra liquid to achieve the perfect consistency.

 Start with 1/2 cup half & half, and after adding your pasta, decide whether adding more is necessary.
 Your mac should look a little something like this: